nandac/letterloom/tests/test-invalid-to-contact/test.typ

 /// - "to name is missing." - when name field is not present
 /// - "to name is empty." - when name field is empty string or content
 /// - "to name must be a string or content block." - when name field has wrong type
+/// - "to address is missing." - when address field is not present
+/// - "to address is empty." - when address field is empty content block
+/// - "to address must be a content block." - when address field has wrong type
 ///
 /// Validation:
 /// Ensures that the contact validation system properly enforces the requirement
-/// that recipient information must include a valid, non-empty name field.
+/// that recipient information must include a valid, non-empty name field and a valid,
+/// non-empty address content block.
 ///
 /// Note:
 /// This test complements test-invalid-from-contact and validates the same
 /// validation logic applied to recipient contact information.
-///
 #import "/src/lib.typ": *

 #assert.eq(
   catch(() => letterloom(
-    none, // value for doc
+    none,
     from: (
       name: "The Dimbleby Family",
       address: [The Lodge \